 According to Little Trees, their best-selling scents are Black Ice, New Car Scent and Caribbean Colada.
 The company’s more unique fragrances include Fresh Shave, with notes of talcum powder and musk, Rainshine, a mix of dewy florals and earthy greens, and Celebrate!, a blend of vanilla cake and sweet buttercream frosting.

 Do you use air fresheners in your car?
-Which scent do you prefer?
+What is your favorite scent?
 Let us know in the comments below.